 5 Reasons Why Hostas Belong in Your Garden

-It's so easy to be so dazzled by a nursery display of Hostas that you lose sight of how this and that will work when massed.
+It's so easy to be so dazzled by a nursery display of hostas.
+One that you lose sight of how this and that will work when massed.
 The key is balance.
-One Hosta by the dozen is always an effective choice.
-If, however, you love the look of a Hosta “collection", with loads of different varieties, here’s a tip: add plenty of solid colors such as blues and greens.
+One hosta by the dozen is always an effective choice.
+If, however, you love the look of a hosta "collection", with loads of different varieties.
+Here's a tip: add plenty of solid colors such as blues and greens.
 It’ll make the more dramatic striped and variegated ones pop even more.

-Upper left: Massing one variety of Hosta (such as this large leafed Krossa Regal Plantain Lily) and just letting it do its thing can lead to something mighty romantic.
+Upper left: Massing one variety of hosta (such as this large leafed Krossa Regal Plantain Lily).
+Then just letting it do its thing can lead to something mighty romantic.

 Above: Massing many varieties creates a lively, painterly effect with the added bonus of lots of flowers throughout the summer.
 It’s the different sizes as well as colors that makes this work.